timrogers/inpost/README.md

 console.log(`Locker availability last updated at ${availability.lastUpdatedAt}`);
 ```

+See the [`LocationAvailability` type](https://github.com/timrogers/inpost/blob/main/src/types.ts) for full details how availability is represented.

 ### Error handling

-If InPost returns an error, then a `ResponseError` will be thrown.
+If InPost returns an error, then a [`ResponseError`](https://github.com/timrogers/inpost/blob/main/src/errors.ts#L1) will be thrown.

 The error's message will include the error message returned by InPost - or if no error message can be found, then it'll use something fairly generic (`Got status code 404, expected 200`).